petermchale/modeling_mutation_counts_using_neural_networks/README.md

 # Tensorflow

-The code in this repo uses `Tensorflow`.
-Best is to set up a `conda` environment and install Tensorflow there:
+The code in this repo uses TensorFlow.
+Best is to set up a `conda` environment and install TensorFlow there:

 ```
 conda create -n tensorflow python=2
 source activate tensorflow
-conda install tensorflow
+conda install -c conda-forge tensorflow
 ```

 # Feature-engineered models